Jerry Falwell Jr.’s Years of LGBTQ Hypocrisy End With the Splash of a Pool Boy

 Back then, there were no positive images of anything gay in pop culture.
 A gay kiss on TV led to advertising boycotts.
 Falwell was one of the chief bullies of a one-sided anti-LGBTQ hate playground—ready to extinguish even the mildest flame of social acceptance with ferocious gales of hate.

-Just as Falwell Sr. founded the “Moral Majority” in 1979 putting it quickly in pole position within the Republican Party—where its evangelical base resides today—Falwell Jr. has been vocal in his support of Donald Trump.
+Just as Falwell Sr. quickly put the “Moral Majority” in pole position within the Republican Party—where its evangelical base resides today—Falwell Jr. has been vocal in his support of Donald Trump.
 He has proudly continued holding his father’s torch of anti-LGBTQ hatred aloft.

 Just like his father, Falwell Jr. is apparently fine with hating LGBTQ people, while being completely non-judgmental about any number of ungodly misbehaviors and scandals involving Republicans—such as a leader who proudly boasts of grabbing women by their genitals.
 And so much more.